thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Functions.desc.md

 // undefined
 ```

-Similar to the real world, functions consist of two processes: first, creation of the instructions; second, execution of the instructions.
+Similar to the real world, functions consist of two processes -

+1. creation of the instructions
+1. execution of the instructions

 To this point, we've just created a recipe for `greet`, we haven't actually told anyone or anything to execute the instructions in our function.